The following Construction practice note provides comprehensive and up to date legal information covering:

 For practical considerations to take into account before commencing an adjudication, see Checklist: Issues to consider before commencing an adjudication and Practice Note: The Notice of Adjudication.

 Adjudication in the construction industry is a dispute resolution process which provides a speedy mechanism for parties to resolve disputes.
-Most construction contracts will contain a right to adjudication due to the statutory entitlement imposed by the Housing Grants, Construction and Regeneration Act 1996 (HGCRA 1996) (see Practice Note: Introduction to the HGCRA 1996), and therefore the focus of this Practice Note is
+Most construction contracts will contain a right to adjudicate due to the statutory entitlement imposed by the Housing Grants, Construction and Regeneration Act 1996 (HGCRA 1996) (see Practice Note: Introduction to the HGCRA 1996), and therefore the focus of this Practice Note is primarily on statutory adjudication.

 To view the latest version of this document and thousands of others like it, sign-in to LexisPSL or register for a free trial.